udacity/cloud-developer/RestAPI_Server/README.md

 We will be interacting with our AWS services using the command line, so you will need the AWS CLI
 * Instructions can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html).
-* To test if aws-cli is installed, execute the following code in your terminal: `aws --version`

 ## Getting Started